This guide will introduce you to cPanel and help you find your way around.

 - MySQL Version

 - File Manager – Used to view / edit / delete / upload / create files and folders.
 For large amounts of files, FTP is recommended, but this tool can be useful when just a quick file edit is needed.
 Your primary domain files are located in the public_html directory.

 - Email Accounts – Used to view / edit / delete / create email accounts for your hosted domains, you can also directly login to any created email accounts from this section, as well as see the recommended mail settings for most third party clients.

 - FTP Accounts – Create new FTP accounts (your default cPanel login credentials will allow FTP access as well) for developers or others you’d like to have limited access.
 You can setup new FTP accounts with full file system access, or limit them to a single folder.

 - Backups – Choose the “Download a Full Website Backup” option to retrieve a full backup of your entire cPanel hosting account that can be restored at a later date on our end, or used to migrate your cPanel account to a new server.

 - Apache SpamAssassin – Getting too much spam in your email inboxes?
 Enable this tool to help cut it down.

-NOTE: If you can’t find what you need in our Knowledge Base, look at the very bottom of your cPanel home page.
-You should see a link called Documentation that will address any cPanel specific questions in detail.
+If you can’t find what you need in our Knowledge Base, look at the very bottom of your cPanel home page.
+You should see a link called “Documentation”, or a cPanel icon, that will address any cPanel specific questions in detail at their homepage.